plasma-mobile/docs/Flashing_SingleROM.md

 * Keep volume down and power pressed together until the bootloader is shown (the bootloader has an android with the lid open like this: http://www.androidcentral.com/sites/androidcentral.com/files/postimages/684/android-az-bootloader.jpg)

-Now from the Linx host type:
+Now from the Linx host type (make sure the img-file is in the same directory where you start the command):

 ```sh
 sudo fastboot flash recovery openrecovery-twrp-2.8.0.1-hammerhead.img